Kant’s Social and Political Philosophy

 States are obligated to leave this state of nature among states and enter into a union of states.
 He considers several models of this worldwide political institution.
 The first is a single universal state in which the entirety of humanity is ruled directly by the single state or is subject to a single monarch.
 He rejects this model for failing to fulfill the function of the international institution by in effect dissolving the separateness of states rather than providing a means for peaceful relations among states.
 The second model is a league of states in which states voluntarily submit themselves to an organization for resolving international disputes.
 The league would not have coercive power to enforce its decisions, and states would be free to leave the league if they chose.
 He sometimes refers to this model as a “federation”, although he notes that it cannot be an indissoluble union based upon a constitution, as in the federalist structure of the United States (6:351), so it is best to refer to this model as a “league”.
 The third model is a state of states or a world republic of states in which each state joins a federation of states with coercive power.
 In this model, a state’s relation to the international federation is closely analogous to an individual person’s relation to a state.
 Only these second and third models receive Kant’s approval.
 He offers different reasons for supporting each of the two models.

 Kant holds out the third model as the ideal form for the correct international institution.
-He calls the world republic an “idea” (8:357), a term that Kant uses for concepts created by the faculty of reason that cannot be met in experience but that can serve as models or goals for actual human behavior.
+He calls the world republic an “idea” (8:357), a term that Kant uses for concepts created by the faculty of reason that cannot be met in experience but that can serve as models or goals for actual human behavior (the social contract is another idea of reason in political philosophy).
 The ideal international union is a federation of states that has coercive power over member states but whose decisions arise from debate and discussion among those member states.
 Kant is unclear regarding whether that coercive force is to be realized by joint action of member states, sanctioned by the federation, against a non-compliant member or by a distinct international force controlled by the federation itself.
 The precise status of states’ membership is also not clearly stated: he generally says that states have a right to withdraw from the federation, although he often states that the federation is indissoluble and even indicates in the “Doctrine of Right” that states may go to war to “establish a condition more closely approaching a rightful condition” (6:344), implying that states can be coerced into membership.
 Kant recognizes that actual states will balk at this international federation since rulers will object to such a surrender of their sovereign power.
 Kant thus argues that the second model, a league of states in which each state opts to negotiate with other nations instead of waging war, must be adopted as a “negative surrogate” (8:357).
 In a league of states, individual nations are allowed to leave at will and the league itself has no coercive powers over members.
 States voluntarily agree to settle disputes in a way that avoids war and encourages further peaceful relations.
 Leagues of states need not extend worldwide but should expand over time in order to approximate a worldwide union of all states.

 In the essay “Toward Perpetual Peace”, Kant offers a set of six “preliminary articles” which aim to reduce the likelihood of war, but cannot by themselves establish permanent peace (8:343–47).
 These are a ban on making temporary peace treaties while still planning for future wars, the prohibition of annexation of one state by another, the abolition of standing armies, the refusal to take on national debts for external affairs, a ban on interference by one state in the internal affairs of another, and a set of limits on the conduct of war that disallows acts that would breed mistrust and make peace impossible.
 These six articles are negative laws that prohibit states from engaging in certain kinds of conduct.
 They are not sufficient by themselves to prevent states from lapsing back into their old habits of warring on one another.
 To institute an international order that can genuinely bring about perpetual peace, Kant offers three “definitive articles”.
 The first of these is that every state shall have a republican civil constitution (8:348, discussed in section 4 above).
 In a republican constitution, the people who decide whether there will be a war are the same people who would pay the price for the war, both in monetary terms (taxes and other financial burdens) and in flesh and blood.
 Republican states will therefore be very hesitant to go to war and will readily accept negotiations rather than resort to war.
 This consideration is Kant’s most important contribution to the debate about securing peace.
 He believes that when states are ruled in accordance with the wishes of the people, their self-interest will provide a consistent basis for pacific relations among states.
 The second definitive article is that each state shall participate in a union of states (8:354, discussed in the previous paragraph).
 The third definitive article advocates a cosmopolitan right of universal hospitality (8:357, discussed in section 9 below).